Each profile contains various data points about that business (or business location). Enigma calls each data point an “attribute.”

 Many of the attributes in the Revenue and Health category are a family of attributes called Merchant Transaction Signals Attributes.
 These attributes describe the processing volumes and revenues of businesses who accept credit cards as a form of payment.

 Attributes handle time in three different ways.

-Point-in-time attributes describe a business as it exists today, and do not have a historical view.
+Most recent value attributes describe a business as it exists today, and do not have a historical view.
 Nearly all of the identity and firmographic attributes fit into this category.